roof-on-a-house/roof-on-a-house/README.md

 <details>
 <summary> IWC </summary>

-Fakeclaimers, Radqueers, if you refer to other people as "doubles", if you use "MAP" when referring to pedophiles in **any** context, if you use GenAI
+Fakeclaimers, if you refer to other people as "doubles", if you use "MAP" when referring to pedophiles in **any** context, if you use GenAI

   *Not strict DNIs but I might hide you depending on my mood.
 I will NOT friend you if you're on this list.*
 </details>